Server Details

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'support info for UAB Research Computing,' distinguishing it from sibling tools like get_cheaha_quick_start or get_documentation_page.
-However, it could be more specific about what constitutes 'support info.'
+The description clearly states the action ('Get') and the resource ('support info for UAB Research Computing'), which distinguishes it from sibling tools focused on specific topics like Cheaha quick start or documentation pages.
+However, it does not elaborate on what constitutes 'support info', leaving some ambiguity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.